Vol. III - Appendix K

 • Elsie Elizabeth Robinson.
 Born 19 October 1906

-In 1933 the electoral register shows the family were living at 12 Rosebury Road, SW9.
+In 1933 the electoral register still shows the family were living at 12 Rosebury Road, SW9.
 In 1939 Charles and Naomi were still living at 12, Rosebury Road, Fulham.
 Charles was a painter.
 Their daughter Elsie was still at home and was a shorthand typist working for a builders and decorators.

 Charles James Robinson died in 1961 in Chelsea, aged 88 years.